JesusUrtasun/JSCourse/chapter03/README.md

 # Chapter 3

-## Strings, cin, cout, input/output files, if and else.
+## Data types input/output files, if and else.

 ### Jesús Urtasun Elizari - University of Milan - 2019/20

-Before starting we suggest to create a folder for Lesson 3 where you can save all files that will be created for the exercise
+Before starting we suggest to create a folder for Chapter 3 where you can save all files that will be created for the exercise
 ```bash
 cd ~/           # go the home directory
 mkdir chapter03  # create the directory chapter03 in home